LoganLieou/gapped/README.md

 *Any farmers in the chat*

-Gapped is for farming commits, commits cringe metric so I decided to write a plugin to absolutely farm
+Gapped is for farming commits, commits acringe metric so I decided to write a plugin to absolutely farm